LLMind: Orchestrating AI and IoT with LLM for Complex Task Execution: Experiments

-Table \ref{Tab.2} provides the dialogue content between different roles in the experiment.
-Among them, LLM acts as the housekeeper, while the coordinator serves as the assistant.
+Guests arrive at a party.
+The user sends a message to the AI agent: ``Can you help me count the number of people in the room and identify who they are?"
+(Demo video for scenario 1: \href{https://youtu.be/3Al5qRntEEU}{https://youtu.be/3Al5qRntEEU}) Table \ref{Tab.2} provides the dialogue content between different roles in the experiment.
+Among them, the LLM acts as the housekeeper, while the coordinator serves as the assistant.

-In step 2, LLM, acting as the housekeeper, responds to the message sent by the user.
+In step 2, the LLM, acting as the housekeeper, responds to the message sent by the user.

-In steps 3 and 4, following each Q\&A exchange between the LLM and the user, as demonstrated in steps 1 and 2, the coordinator poses a question to the LLM to assess the need for assistance.
-In this role-play scenario, the LLM assumes the role of a remote housekeeper who depends on assistants in the user's residence to carry out tasks.
-This inquiry serves to verify if the user has provided specific instructions.
-Vague or ambiguous instructions, as well as unrelated casual conversations, will prompt the user to provide additional information or be filtered out.
+In step 3, the coordinator questions the LLM about the need for assistance.
+Following each round of prompt and response interaction between the user and the LLM (similar to steps 1 and 2), the coordinator repeats the same question to the LLM.
+In the scenario where the LLM assumes the role of a remote housekeeper who relies on assistants in the user's residence to carry out tasks.
+This inquiry serves to verify if the user has given specific instructions.
+Ambiguous instructions, as well as unrelated casual conversations, will cause the system to prompt the user to provide additional information or be filtered out.
 When the LLM indicates a need for help, it signifies that the user has assigned a task that could potentially be handled using AI modules and IoT devices.
-We utilized a role-playing methodology, where alternative role-play backgrounds or roles can be employed to implement the context filtering process.

-To ensure effective communication between the LLM and the coordinator, the LLM's response in this step must incorporate specific keywords that facilitate word matching.
-These rules are already embedded in the context and are not shown in the table \ref{Tab.2}.
+To ensure effective communication between the LLM and the coordinator, the LLM's response in step 4 must incorporate specific keywords that facilitate word matching.
+These rules are already embedded in the context and are not shown in Table \ref{Tab.2}.
 Specifically, when the LLM's response is affirmative and assistance is needed, it should include the keyword ``Yes".
 Conversely, if the response is negative, it must include the keyword ``No".
 In this experiment, the LLM's response is affirmative, based on user's instruction.